Hiker Hunger: The Most American Thing I’ve Ever Put in My Mouth

-That afternoon I take a break near a family’s car camping set up on the ride overlooking Lake Tamarack.
+In the afternoon I take a break near a family’s car camping set up on the ridge overlooking Lake Tamarack.
 Before I leave, I stand and stare for a full minute at their cooler, forbidding myself from checking inside and glancing longingly at their empty coffee pot.

 On the second day I eat breakfast and feel like I haven’t eaten at all.